Quadratic reciprocity: History and alternative statements

 The theorem was formulated in many ways before its modern form: Euler and Legendre did not have Gauss's congruence notation, nor did Gauss have the Legendre symbol.

 In this article p and q always refer to distinct positive odd primes, and x and y to unspecified integers.

 Fermat

 Fermat proved (or claimed to have proved) a number of theorems about expressing a prime by a quadratic form:

-He did not state the law of quadratic reciprocity, although the cases −1, ±2, and ±3 are easy deductions from these and other of his theorems.
+He did not state the law of quadratic reciprocity, although the cases −1, ±2, and ±3 are easy deductions from these and others of his theorems.